 Why does this series matter?

 Despite the numerous controversies Immediate Family generated, it also embodied a turning point in history.
-The book can be virtually be considered to be a standing proof in relation to who the public has very limited knowledge of children’s behavior and thinking as they abstain from getting involved in the topics that the society often classify as being immoral.
+The book can be virtually considered a standing proof in relation to who the public has minimal knowledge of children’s behavior and thinking as they abstain from getting involved in the topics that society often classifies as immoral.

 The sections of people who supported Immediate Family were dominantly women who believed that her representation of her children was brave because she dared to highlight both the complexity and tenderness of human nature.
 This unusual type of sensibility was for man people, characteristic of the fear and pain that a mother has when considering her children.

-With Immediate Family, Mann appears to have reinvented the classical efforts of a mother to raise her children by adopting the elements of photography.
-It is like Mann is no assuming the role of a mother and that her collaboration with her children while taking these images was mainly focused on the photographer-subject relationship.
-Sexual frankness and sensuality are mostly used in Immediate Family to serve the purpose of changing the understanding of the public on children.
+With Immediate Family, Mann appears to have reinvented a mother’s classical efforts to raise her children by adopting the elements of photography.
+Mann is not assuming the role of a mother and that her collaboration with her children while taking these images was mainly focused on the photographer-subject relationship.
+Sexual frankness and sensuality are mostly used in Immediate Family to serve the purpose of changing the public’s understanding of children.

 Immediate Family did not only succeed in prompting controversies regarding her children in particular as well as her family in general but also managed to draw attention to the 19th-century photographs featuring children.
-She successfully opened the public eyes concerning a number of realities about children as well as about society in general.
+She successfully opened the public eyes concerning several realities about children and society in general.